KO4JZT/digital-garden/amateur-radio/us-general-license.md

 # US General Class License

 Notes based on The ARRL General Class License Manual For Ham Radio (9th Edition).

+> Note: This document got a LOT longer than expected.
+I plan on separating this into a few documents later if I get around to it, but feel free to let me know if you think any of these sections would work well in its own page as is.

 - [US General Class License](#us-general-class-license)
   - [Chapter 1: Introduction](#chapter-1-introduction)
     - [Quick Privileges Table](#quick-privileges-table)